soapteam/soapfish/docs/middlewares.rst

     dispatcher.middlewate.append(get_client_address)

-When the example dispatcher above is invoked, the client ip address will be logged.
+When the example dispatcher above is invoked, the client IP address will be logged.

 How to Write Middleware
 -----------------------

 Middleware must be a callable accepting 2 parameters `request` and `next_call` with these exact names.
 The callable must return a soapfish response object.
-I encourage you to look at soapfish built-in middleware for working examples (eg. soapfish.middlewares.ExceptionToSoapFault or soapfish.middlewares.ExceptionLogger).
+You are encouraged to look at soapfish built-in middleware for working examples, e.g. `soapfish.middlewares.ExceptionToSoapFault` or `soapfish.middlewares.ExceptionLogger`.

 This example is the most simple implementation of middleware.